About Canadian Energy Metals

 Prospecting → Exploration → Drilling, Testing and Piloting → Feasibility assessments → Environmental and social assessments → Planning and development → Regulatory and government permit approval → Project financing → Construction and commissioning → Production → De-commissioning.

-Acid leaching and calcination with a focus on minimizing waste and non-economic residue.
+Through acid leaching and calcination, with a focus on minimizing waste and non-economic residue.

-Alumina (alumina oxide) is the intermediate material from which aluminum metal is extracted.
+Alumina (aluminum oxide) is the intermediate material from which aluminum metal is extracted.
 Alumina is a hard, ceramic compound made of aluminum and oxygen.

 Canada is a major aluminum producer with one alumina refinery and numerous smelters.

-Aluminum is essential for the industries driving global growth.
-This includes everything from EVs and clean energy, to construction and aerospace.
+Aluminum is essential for the industries driving global growth — everything from EVs and clean energy to construction and aerospace.

 The world’s current aluminum supply is heavily concentrated in a few regions, creating vulnerability in global supply chains.
 This exposes manufacturers to geopolitical risk, while Canada offers a secure, low-carbon supply supported by stable governance and strong environmental standards.
 Canada is a leader in energy-focused and advanced materials industries.

 Aluminum represents a cornerstone of Canada’s critical minerals strategy.
-The opportunity to deepen its resource self-reliance and increase its share of processing value-added is a fundamental tenet of Saskatchewan and Canada’s economic objectives.
+The opportunity to deepen its resource self-reliance and increase its share of processing value-added is a fundamental tenet of Saskatchewan’s and Canada’s economic objectives.

 CEM has discovered and is poised to deliver a large resource of critical metals, including aluminum, scandium and vanadium.